 Other works can be found on my previous site, Stewdio.

-Creative Lab and—with my amazing colleagues—have won industry awards like the Cannes Gold Lion.
+Prior to Amazon, I’ve worked with renowned hybrid studios like Google’s Creative Lab and Data Arts Team, Unity Labs, and founded Moar—a technology and strategy consultancy.
+Together with my amazing colleagues, we’ve won industry awards like the Cannes Gold Lion.
 What really makes me happy is partnering with smart friends to take on the impossible—or ridiculous.

-As a kid I taught myself to code, but in college I chose to study graphic design rather than computer science.
-I received my MFA from Yale, lived in London for a few years, and am now based in Brooklyn.
+As a kid I taught myself to code, but in college I chose to study art rather than computer science.
+I received my MFA in graphic design from Yale, worked in London for a few years, then made a permanent home of Brooklyn, New York where I occasionally write small things.

 I’m always excited about the future.